Tsuk1ko/nhentai-one-key-downloader/README.md

 zad=1			#Auto zip the directory after downloading dsaz=1			#Delete sourse directory after zipping

-dldir="comics"	#The name of the directory you want to download to
+dldir="comics"	#The name of the directory you want to download to (can be ausolute or relative)
 ```
 Modify these settings if you want to change.